Graduate School

 This fellowship is designed for students who will benefit from an interdisciplinary environment where their research is supported and who wish to support the research associated with CSREA.
 All fellows at CSREA will be expected to share their research and consistently attend the CSREA Fellows Seminar, which meets approximately five times a semester and includes faculty and postdoctoral fellows.
 In addition, we expect our graduate fellows to spend regular time at CSREA, to be active and regular participants in seminars, workshops, and lectures organized by CSREA.

-Institute at Brown for Environment and Society (IBES) is able to host up to one or more fellows.
+Institute at Brown for Environment and Society (IBES) is able to host up to one fellow.
 The contact person for this opportunity is Academic Program Manager, Jeanne Loewenstein.

 If you are interested in serving as a TA in an existing ENVS course, please flag those courses that align well with your expertise and interdisciplinary scholarly goals.
 Interested students should indicate their preference and qualifications for these appointments.
 Active participation in the events and activities of the Institute at Brown for Environment and Society will be expected.